Wildfarming – Finding new ways to help sustain and grow natural food in nature

 We humans could aim at having a similar role on the planet.
 Boosting thrive, biodiversity, nature and food at the same time.
 By better fitting in and understanding the systems we are part of.

 Wildfarming is about this.
-About not only leaving footprints, but a new kind of “food-prints” Creating a more eco-healthy landscape, where-ever we go and live.
+About not only leaving footprints, but a new kind of “food-prints” Creating a more eco-healthy landscape, where-ever we go, walk and live.